 My artistic explorations are focused on the 600 acres of hilly pastureland I live on along the Missouri River in Boyd County, Nebraska.
 It is land that demands close focus and time to fully appreciate.
 Photography is a way to see and understand this place in ways that are both familiar and somewhat surreal.
-Using Photoshop, I digitally “carve,” rescale, refine, and rearrange layers of photographs to create visual poems that evoke the rhythms, patterns, colors, and textures of what I have experienced during my outings.
+After taking up to several hundred photos in one area, I return to my studio to make what I call “photoconstructions.”
+Using Photoshop, I select 2-20 photos that I digitally cut out, and rescale, refine, and rearrange in layers.
+I hope to create visual poems that evoke the rhythms, patterns, colors, and textures of what I have experienced during my outings.
 It is a time-consuming, exploratory process as I work to make aesthetically unified compositions.
 In all of my work I hope to evoke a sense of physicality as well as mystery of a place that is both ordinary and unique.

 Although each piece can be appreciated on its own merits, together they combine to make a visual portrait of a place that is part documentary and part personal interpretation.
 When I am walking and working in the hills and along the river, I experience a sense of being at peace, of being separate and solitary, and of being part of natural and human history.
 It is a place that I have come to love, but it is also a place that transcends my brief time in it through ongoing cycles of growth, decay, and regeneration.